Country Report Thailand

 (-) Low income levels and marked income inequality across regions

 Thailand ranks among the more developed economies of South-East Asia and, thanks to its attractive business climate, has become a major destination for foreign investment in the region.
-Even though and the country’s nominal GDP per capita at PPP of roughly USD 10,000 of its 67-million strong population is still relatively low, the Thai economy is highly diversified.
-While tourism constitutes a major source of foreign exchange earnings, the country’s strong manufacturing sector generates a sizeable structural trade surplus.
-Thailand’s external position is strong, as foreign debt remains relatively low at about 30% of GDP and foreign exchange reserves covered about 200% of debt service costs in 2013.
-In contrast to its strong economic base, Thailand’s social situation is tense, as economic development could not bridge a marked divide in incomes between the rural and urban population.
-On the political stage, this problem has led to the creation of two major political camps, the so-called Yellow Shirts supporting the administrative and military elite, and the less-affluent Red Shirts who mostly support ousted Prime Minister Thaksin Shinawatra, who was ousted in 2007, and his sister Yingluck Shinawatra.
-Both camps have been known to stage mass protests, which negatively affect the economy.
-Given the many coups since 1932, the country’s military has been known to intervene if deemed necessary and did so again in May 2014 after 6 months of protests by the Yellow shirt movement.
-The latest coup was endorsed by Thailand’s widely-respected 85 year-old King Bhumibol, who fulfills an important reconciliatory function.
-Unlike after previous coups, a return to democracy is unlikely in the short-term, as the coup has not brought a structural (democratic) solution any closer.
+Even though the country’s nominal GDP per capita at PPP of roughly USD 16,000 is still relatively low, the Thai economy is highly diversified.
+While tourism constitutes a major source of foreign exchange earnings, the country’s strong manufacturing sector generates an oftentimes sizeable structural trade surplus.
+Thailand’s external position is strong, as foreign debt remains relatively low at about 35% of GDP and foreign exchange reserves covered about 200% of debt service costs in 2014.
+In contrast to its relatively strong economic base, Thailand’s social situation is tense, as economic development could not bridge a marked divide in incomes between the rural and urban population.
+On the political stage, this problem has led to the creation of two major political camps.
+The so-called Yellow Shirts supports the royalist administrative and military elite.
+The less-affluent Red Shirts mostly support former Prime Minister Thaksin Shinawatra, who was ousted in 2006, and his sister and former Prime Minister Yingluck Shinawatra.
+Both camps tend to stage mass protests, which negatively affect the economy.
+After various coups since 1932, the country’s military has been known to intervene if deemed necessary.
+It did so again in May 2014 after 6 months of protests by the Yellow shirt movement.
+The endorsement of the coup by the widely-revered 87-year old King Bhumibol, an important figure of reconciliation in Thai society, gives the military government some legitimization in the eyes of many Thais.
+However, there is a lingering risk of sizeable unrest unless the current administration succeeds in re-igniting economic growth and preparing democratic elections, which are currently scheduled for late 2016.